-- 11.178.
+- 11.150.
 The shopping centre, split between the boroughs of Lambeth, Bromley and Croydon and centred around Westow Hill, Westow Street and Church Road ('the triangle'), is identified in the London Plan as a district centre.
-It has many independent shops and a good variety of restaurants, cafes and takeaways with a healthy evening economy but.
+It has many independent shops and a good variety of food and drink uses resulting in a healthy evening economy.
+There is a weekly food market on Haynes Lane.
 A limited presence of comparison retail units and national multiple retailers lends it a distinctive character.
-The triangle is a destination in its own right, attracting trips from a wide catchment area.
-It The district centre had 190 retail/service units in 2010 191 commercial ground floor units in 2017 and a vacancy level of 17 10 per cent, which was around above the national average (NLP 2013).
-It is one of the highest points in the London area and offers panoramic views towards central London.
-As a result it has a distinctive character and offers a mixture of shopping, entertainment, cultural and leisure facilities.
-It is located close by to Crystal Palace Park which is a major regional asset. - 11.179.
-In addition to the established retail and entertainment offer, the area is also home to cultural, creative and leisure uses.
-This includes assets in Lambeth, such as the Upper Norwood Library, an independent but public library funded by both Lambeth and Croydon councils.
-Coopers Yard studios is home to a range of creative and digital enterprises.
-However, despite the area's assets, Upper Norwood lies within Gipsy ward which is in the top 25 per cent of all London's wards in terms of deprivation and is identified in the London Plan as a Strategic Area for Regeneration and needs further investment to help the area prosper.
+The triangle is a destination in its own right, attracting trips from a wide catchment area. - 11.151.
+The London Plan identifies the district centre as having low commercial growth potential.
+However, in addition to the established retail and entertainment offer, the area is also home to cultural, creative and leisure

+- uses.
+This includes assets such as the Upper Norwood Library, an independent but public library funded by both Lambeth and Croydon councils, and a cinema.
+Cooper's Yard studios is home to a range of creative and digital enterprises. - 11.152.
+The London Borough of Croydon has identified the area as a location suitable for an enterprise centre for creative and cultural industries.
+The London Plan identifies Crystal Palace Park and Crystal Palace train and Overground station in the London Borough of Bromley as a Strategic Outer London Development Centre due to the area's existing and potential leisure, tourism, arts, cultural and sports functions.